GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

     $ am_api_v1_accept.py -a am-undertest --ProtoGENIv2 --rspec-file request_pgv2.xml

     This provides an appropriate ProtoGENI v2 request RSpec for the test.

+    Use --bad-rspec-file to provide an alternative manifest RSpec or other inappropriate file to verify CreateSliver fails when passed a bad request RSpec.

  * It is possible to edit the omni_config to support use of other frameworks.